March 10: Untarnished

 • 2021Still Living (virtual/online exhibition).
 A fundraising exhibition for MAGNET due to Melbourne’s continued lockdowns in 2021.

-• June 2022 (10–30 June)World Press Photo Exhibition 2022.
+• 10–30 June 2022 — World Press Photo Exhibition 2022.
 For the first time in its 67-year history, the World Press Photo Foundation chose Melbourne — and MAGNET — to present its renowned exhibition.
 Australian photojournalist Matthew Abbott’s winning series Saving Forests with Fire, photographed in Arnhem Land, was among the works shown.
 The exhibition was accompanied by a Talking Photography events series featuring Ilana Rose, Dean Sewell, James McArdle, and Michael Silver, with a special curated tour by World Press Photo curator Julia Kowakiewicz from Amsterdam.

-• July 2022 — Street Photography in Japan.
+• July 2022Street Photography in Japan.
 Scheduled immediately following the World Press Photo exhibition.

-• April–May 2024 — Colin Abbott, ANZAC Days.
+• 7 April–25 May 2024 — Colin Abbott, ANZAC Days.
 Photography of ANZAC Day commemorations in Melbourne in 1974, 1977, 1979 and 1981, exhibited 25 April–25 May 2024.

 • August–September 2024 — Michael Silver, HUMANKIND — Encounters and Portraits.
-A retrospective of Silver’s portrait and street work across his career, run concurrently as a fundraiser for Peter MacCallum Cancer Centre during his treatment.
+A retrospective of Silver’s portrait and street work across his career, run concurrently as a fundraiser for Peter MacCallum Cancer Centre during his treatment

-• November 2024 — Nicholas Walton-Healey, Tarntipi.
+• 10–30 November 2024 — Nicholas Walton-Healey, Tarntipi.
 A photographic exhibition at MAGNET arising from Walton-Healey’s nine-year collaboration with Tiwi Elder Teddy (Edward) Portaminni on Bathurst Island.
 Teddy and his wife Teresia attended the opening through the support of Tarntipi Homelands Aboriginal Corporation.
 The exhibition extended to a maquette of a co-authored publication and a workshop on cross-cultural communication strategies.

-• April–May 2025Beyond the Basement.
+• 4–25 May 2025Beyond the Basement.
 A tribute to students of Prahran College’s photography program who studied under Athol Shmith, John Cato, and Paul Cox during the 1960s, 1970s, and 1980s — photographers now in their 60s to 80s but still practising.
 Run concurrently with The Basement at the Museum of Australian Photography.

-• June–July 2025 — Rudiger Wasser, Junkspace & Embraced by Light (two simultaneous exhibitions).
+• 12 June–5 July 2025 — Rudiger Wasser, Junkspace & Embraced by Light (two simultaneous exhibitions).
 Opening night 13 June 2025.

-• September 2025 — Bill McAuley, Last Light on Victoria Dock 1999.
+• 4 September 2025 — Bill McAuley, Last Light on Victoria Dock 1999.
 A photographic record of the Docklands area at the turn of the 21st century, before its development.

 • October–November 2025 — Mark Misic, Rain Shadow.
 Images described as illusory and mundane, provoking the imagination.

-• November 2025 — Paul J Ryan, Spirit and Place.
+• 7–30 November 2025 — Paul J Ryan, Spirit and Place.
 Photographs from the 1980s and 1990s — life along the old Route 66 through outback Queensland.

 Leave a comment